-JA, CO, BH
+Casey O’hara, JA, CO, BH

-Significance

-This is important because of some reason or another...!!!
+Abstract

+Provide a brief summary of the paper.

 Introduction

-Climate change, ocean temperature rise, ocean acidification, sea ice loss, human impacts from fishing and introduction of nonnative species are likely to significantly alter the global distribution of marine species - but how well do we really understand the current distribution?
-Understanding species abundances and distributions is a critical component to assessing global biodiversity and detecting patterns and trends through time.
+Mapping and predicting species’ distributions is fundamental to the sciences of ecology, biogeography, and conservation, among many others.
+Knowing where individuals of a species are, and what allows them to persist there, provides foundational information for understanding species ranges, how best to protect and manage species, and how they may respond to increasing human impacts and a changing climate.
+A rich literature exists tackling the many dimensions of these questions.

-AquaMaps and IUCN marine species distribution maps are both global-scale spatial data collections that have been used to analyze marine species status (Halpern et al. 2012, Selig et al. 2013), global biodiversity patterns and trends (other references), predicting range shifts (Molinos et al. 2015), and setting conservation priorities (Klein et al. 2015).
-The two data collections ostensibly describe the same information, but significant differences in methodology, intent, and taxonomic and geographic sampling could lead to dramatically different understandings of our marine ecosystems.
+One very important outcome of this body of science is the various compiled databases of species range maps.
+In the oceans there are now two such global repositories – Aquamaps (REF) and IUCN species distribution maps (REF) – that are used for a wide range of purposes, including assessing marine species status (Halpern et al. 2012, Selig et al. 2013), evaluating global biodiversity patterns and trends (other references), predicting range shifts (Molinos et al. 2015), and setting conservation priorities (Klein et al. 2015).
+The two data collections ostensibly describe the same information, but significant differences in methodology, intent, and taxonomic and geographic sampling could lead to dramatically different understandings of our marine ecosystems and resulting policy and conservation recommendations.

-To better understand the similarities and differences between the two data collections, we examined three fundamental questions:

-How do the two spatial data collections compare in their representation of global spatial distribution of species diversity?

-How do the two spatial data collections compare in their representation of species diversity across taxonomic groups?

-For species represented in both collections, how closely do the spatial distribution maps align?

-The Ocean Health Index and MPA Gap Analysis study both provide case studies examined the implications of alternate data use scenarios on two large-scale studies of global biodiversity and conservation.

-Understanding each dataset separately
+Importantly, biases in taxanomic or spatial coverage of a dataset could shift management or conservation actions towards places or species that aren’t actually the most in need. [elaborate a bit?]

+To understand the implications of similarities and differences between the two datasets, we examined how they compare in their representation of global spatial distribution of species, and for the relatively small number of species represented in both datasets, how closely their spatial distribution maps align.
+We then reanalyze two recent studies using these datasets based on different versions of the data to illustrate how and why decisions about which species range data to use affect our understanding of the status of marine biodiversity.

+Methods

+Overview of the datasets

-The IUCN publishes species distribution maps for as collections of shapefiles for a range of taxonomic groups, including both terrestrial and marine organisms.
+The IUCN publishes species distribution maps as collections of shapefiles for a range of taxonomic groups, including both terrestrial and marine organisms.
 Species spatial distributions are determined by experts based upon known occurrences of the species and expert understanding of range and habitat preferences.
-These maps are typically based on species occurrence records from databases such as OBIS and GBIF; IUCN provides general guidelines to facilitate consistency in how the maps are generated.
+These maps are typically based on species occurrence records from databases such as OBIS (REF) and GBIF (REF); IUCN provides general guidelines to facilitate consistency in how the maps are generated.
 The IUCN presents these maps as 'limits of distribution'; they are meant to indicate that a species probably occurs within the defined polygon, but are not meant to indicate that the species is evenly distributed within the polygon.
 While the polygons roughly define regions of presence/absence, additional attributes provide information on extant/extinct ranges, native/introduced ranges, and seasonality.

-IUCN publishes spatial distribution map sets only for taxonomic groups that have been "comprehensively assessed," i.e. in which at least 90% of the species within the taxonomic group have been evaluated.
+IUCN publishes spatial distribution map sets only for taxonomic groups that have been "comprehensively assessed," i.e., in which at least 90% of the species within the taxonomic group have been evaluated.
 While this mitigates sampling bias within taxa, it also means that entire taxonomic groups remain unavailable until they have met this threshold of comprehensive assessment.
-As of December 2015, IUCN had published species distribution maps for nearly 4500 marine species across 24 taxonomic groups.
-(For this analysis, we did not consider IUCN range maps for bird species, as those data are hosted separately by BirdLife International.)
+As of December 2015, IUCN had published species distribution maps for 4343 marine species across 24 taxonomic groups.
+For this analysis, we did not consider IUCN range maps for bird species, as those data are hosted separately by BirdLife International.